peterpanduro/d7024e/README.md

 | Error | Solution |
 | ----- | -------- |
 | go: could not create module cache: mkdir /go: read-only file system | Make sure your $GOPATH variable is set to <User_dir>/go |

+# Run and watch for changes

+[just](https://github.com/casey/just) in conjunction to [entr](https://github.com/eradman/entr) can be used to run commands to watch for code changes.
+Currently only tested on MacOS.

+To run all tests and watch for changes:

+`just src/test`

+To run all tests and watch for changes:

+`just src/watch`

 # Deploy full network: